 ADVANCE DENIM

-Advance Denim, China’s first denim mill, knows that what sells best these days is comfort – as long as it doesnt compromise the style.
-Th is why the company’s engineers have created ‘FreeTech’, a new generation of stretch technology designed to create the most comfortable shaping jean.
+Advance Denim, China’s first denim mill, knows that what sells best these days is comfort – as long as it doesn’t compromise the style.
+That is why the company’s engineers have created ‘FreeTech’, a new generation of stretch technology designed to create the most comfortable shaping jean.
 It combines soft stretch with the dependability of dual core technology to produce denim that is extremely comfortable, soft and easy to wear, yet also capable of contouring and shaping all day long.
 No more baggy jeans by lunchtime: ‘FreeTech’ denim holds its wearer’s curves tight, without making them feel like they’re wearing a straitjacket – a sensation sometimes evoked by stiff jeans that we are all too familiar with.
 A fabric for making shaping jeans that one can actually relax in: no wonder Advance Denim expects ‘FreeTech’ to become their bestseller.

 www.advancedenim.com